This is a "how-to"

 scopes controls, terminology and wave form analysis to help you to understand your DSO.
 Eight Chapters

-cover aspects of using an analog lab scope with emphasis
+cover aspects of using a lab scope/oscilloscope with emphasis

-on how to analyze circuit wave forms produced by a lab scope.
+on how to analyze circuit wave forms produced by a scope.

 Lab scopes have been